 Have a successful and safe hunting season

-With the nine-day gun deer season beginning this Saturday morning, thousands of hunters across the state will take part in the annual tradition.
+With the nine-day gun deer season beginning this Saturday morning, thousands of hunters across the state will be taking part in the annual tradition.

 As hunters make their preparations to head out into the woods, it is essential to remember that a successful hunt is a safe hunt.
 Safety should be the priority for hunters before, during and after the hunt.

-Regardless of the number of deer or hunters, the true measure of success in hunting season, is that everyone comes home safe.
+Regardless of the number of deer or hunters, the true measure of success in the hunting season is that everyone comes home safe.

 Safety needs to be a priority for hunters before, during and after the hunt.
-According to the DNR, in 1966, the state hunting incident rate was 44 injuries for every 100,000 hunters.
-In large part to the mandatory hunter education classes, that rate has dropped steadily for years, with 10.6 incidents per 100,000 participants in 1985, 4.8 in 1995, and about 0.5 in 2018.
-Last year’s gun deer season went on record as the safest one on record, with just three non-fatal gunshot injuries.
+According to the DNR, in 1966 the state hunting incident rate was 44 injuries for every 100,000 hunters.
+In large part to the mandatory hunter education classes, that rate has been dropping steadily for years with 10.6 incidents per 100,000 participants in 1985, 4.8 in 1995 and about 0.5 in 2018.
+Last year’s gun deer season went on record as the safest one on record with just three nonfatal gunshot injuries.

 Gun safety is only one part of ensuring the hunt is a safe one.
-Other factors include weather conditions during the hunt, the condition of equipment, such as tree stands, and the physical health of hunters.
+Other factors include weather conditions during the hunt, the condition of equipment such as tree stands and the physical health of the hunters.

 While there is little that can be done to impact the weather, it is important to be prepared for Wisconsin’s constantly changing weather conditions.
 This goes for dressing when heading out into the woods and for driving to the hunting shack.

-While not every hunter will have success in bringing home the big one this year, with a small amount of effort, every hunter can come home safe to share the stories of missed shots, Korbel and cribbage in the hunting shack.
-Members of the Courier Sentinel editorial board include publisher Carol O’Leary, general manager Kris O’Leary and Star News editor Brian Wilson.
+While not every hunter will have success in bringing home the big one this year, with a small amount of effort every hunter can come home safe to share the stories of missed shots, Korbel and cribbage in the hunting shack.